Contents

 Chiang Mai has become something of a Mecca for Digital Nomads with remote workers flocking here to soak up the good life.

 So it’s no surprise then that plenty of dedicated coworking spaces have sprung up over the last few years.
-While the unlimited coffee and snacks are a big draw, it’s the ergonomic chairs, big desks and continuity that makes the difference to your productivity.
+While the unlimited coffee and snacks are a big draw, it’s the ergonomic chairs, big desks and continuity that will make a big difference to your productivity.

-And if you’re on a tight budget, just factor in how much you’ll save on aircon bills!
+And if you’re on a tight budget, just factor in how much you could save on aircon bills!
 Plus your arse won’t go numb after 15 minutes sat on a hipster wooden stool at your local cafe.
 CoWorking in Chiang Mai is starting to sound like a good idea right?

 The other benefit I haven’t mentioned yet is the community and networking opportunities.
-I find I’m much more likely to strike up a conversation in the coworking kitchen, than at a local cafe.
+I’m much more likely to strike up a conversation in the coworking kitchen, than at a local cafe… (am… I… an… Introvert… 🫣)

-Nothing Better Than A Cold IPA After Work: Chiang Mai’s 7 Best Craft Bars
+- Nothing Better Than a Cold IPA After Work???
+Right!: Chiang Mai’s Best Craft Beer Bars

-So to make choosing a coworking space in Chiang Mai easier, I’ve listed them all with prices (daily, weekly, monthly), opening hours, the facilities they offer and pinned their Google Maps locations.
+So to make choosing a coworking space in Chiang Mai easier, I’ve listed them all with prices (daily, weekly, monthly), opening hours, the facilities they offer, the “Vibe”, the community score, and pinned their Google Maps locations.

-Everyone is looking for different things in a coworking space, so let me know in the comments about your cowork experiences in Chiang Mai.
+Everyone is looking for different things when it comes to the perfect coworking space, so let me know in the comments about your coworking experiences in Chiang Mai.
+Sharing is caring!

 Here Are Chiang Mai’s Best CoWorking Spaces